 This fact would raise a few eyebrows.
 But it is not something that would make me turn away from this VPN.
-So many people ask me, ”is Avast VPN good to use?”
+So many people ask me, ”is Avast VPN good to use in New Zealand?”
 I always say to them, if it doesn’t fall under these countries then it’s’ perfectly safe to use.
 Still, I like my VPNs outside the dirty claws of the American and British intelligence agencies.

-Security – Is Avast Secureline VPN safe in Spain?
+Security – Is Avast Secureline VPN safe in New Zealand?

-Yes, Avast VPN is completely safe to use in Spain.
+Yes, Avast VPN is completely safe to use in New Zealand.
 In my review for 2023, I learned that Avast VPN uses military-grade encryption and DNS/IPv6 leak protection.
 Avast VPN also comes with an automatic kill switch which is something found in multiple VPN services.

 It is used by everyone from giant corporations to small banks to secure confidential information.
 This VPN has multiple protocol options.
 However, you won’t need to look further than Avast’s’ OpenVPN TCP and UDP ports and IKEv2 with AES 256-bit encryption for guaranteed privacy.

 OpenVPN protocol is the best tunneling protocol in the market.
-Its Open Source nature allows for constant upgrades, making it more advanced than any of its alternatives in Spain.
+Its Open Source nature allows for constant upgrades, making it more advanced than any of its alternatives.
 Meanwhile, macOS users can also use the IPSec protocol.
 A less powerful but still capable cousin of OpenVPN.
 The cool thing about the IPSec protocol is that it is Apple’s proprietary protocol.
-Now, if a tech giant like Apple trusts this protocol, it has got to be safe.
+Now, if a tech giant like Apple trusts this protocol, it has got to be safe in New Zealand.

-After a thorough Avast Secureline VPN Review Spain, I learned that it does NOT keep logs of user data, but it does keep VPN connection logs.
+After a thorough review of Avast VPN in New Zealand, I learned that it does NOT keep logs of user data, but it does keep VPN connection logs.
 Avast VPN also collects personal information claiming to make its security product better.
 Here is a list of the personal data Avast collects: